MohammadAkbari/MohammadAkbari.github.io/design.md

 ### Chain of responsibility

+### Strategy
+> Dependency Injection is a special use of the Strategy Pattern.

+### Unit of Work
+> The Unit of Work pattern is used to group one or more operations (usually database operations) into a single transaction, or unit of work, so that all operations either pass or fail as one batch.

 ## Composition over Inheritance.

 > Inheritance, which is whitebox reuse, makes the subclass dependent on the implementation of a class, rather than merely on its interface.